George Goring, Lord Goring: Lieutenant-General of Horse

 He had himself prepared to besiege Taunton in March 1645, yet when in the next month he was desired by Prince Charles, who was at Bristol, to send reinforcements to Sir Richard Grenville for the siege of Taunton, he obeyed the order only with ill-humour.
 Later in April 1645 he was summoned with his troops to the relief of the king at Oxford.

 Lord Goring had long been intriguing for an independent command, and he now secured from the king what was practically supreme authority in the west.
 It was alleged by the Earl of Newport that he was willing to transfer his allegiance once more to the parliament.
 It is not likely that he meditated open treason, but he was culpably negligent and occupied with private ambitions and jealousies.
 He was still engaged in desultory operations against Taunton when the main campaign of 1645 opened.

-For the part taken by Goring's army in the operations of the Naseby campaign see First English Civil War: Naseby Campaign.
+For the part taken by Goring's army in the operations of the campaign of Naseby see article First English Civil War, 1645: §§Campaign of Naseby.
 After the decisive defeat of the king, the army of Fairfax marched into the west and defeated Goring in a disastrous fight at Langport on 10 July 1645.
 He made no further serious resistance to the parliamentary general, but wasted his time in frivolous amusements.

 Exile and command in Spain

-In November 1645 he obtained leave to quit his disorganized forces and retire to France on the ground of health.
+In November 1645 he obtained leave to quit his disorganised forces and retire to France on the ground of health.
 His father's services secured him the command of some English regiments in the Spanish service.
 He died in Madrid after converting to Catholicism (in the care of the Jesuits) in July or August 1657.